ahl27/ahl27.github.io/_posts/2025-04-11-exolabel-full.md

 This is a nice representation for a couple key reasons.
 First, it stores all the edges for a particular node in a contiguous block.
 Disk drives are most efficient at sequential reads, so this allows ExoLabel to read all the edges for a particular node sequentially rather than jumping around in the database.
 Second, it stores the minimum amount of data necessary for each edge -- since we know the destination node implicitly using the index, we only have to store the source node (for directed graphs -- for undirected graphs, we have to store each edge as two directed edges).
 For weighted graphs, we can either store the weights inline with the edges or in a second table with matched format.

-That's the high-level view of ExoLabel.
-We first read the input data into a CSR format on disk, and then we use fast label propagation, querying the CSR table for relevant data when we process each node.
-The next section will detail all the nitty-gritty, so if you're not interested in that, feel free to stop reading here.

 ## Performance

 Before digging into the details, I'll give a brief description of its performance.
 Note that this is a work in progress -- I'll update this section as I finish the rest of my benchmarks.
 Note that the RAM consumption doesn't include the amount of RAM required for R and the SynExtend package, which is around 300MB on my machine.
 These tests were performed on an M1 MacBook Pro with 16GB RAM and graphs stored on an internal SSD.
 All these test cases are real sequence similarity networks.
 The final test read the input file from an external HDD connected via USB-C, with intermediate files stored on the internal SSD.
 Edges are directed, so the number reported is twice the number of undirected edges.